 APPLICATION ADDENDUM

 Any person, group or organization may submit an application for the formation of a charter school.
 Applicants must follow state law and Albemarle County School Board policy regarding charter schools.
 A complete Albemarle County Charter School Application (“Application”) consists of (i) the Applicant’s Virginia Public Charter School Application package submitted to the State Board of Education, (ii) the result of the State Board of Education’s review of the Applicant’s state application, and (iii) the Albemarle County Charter School Application Addendum prepared in accordance with this policy.
-However, Charter School applications initiated by the Albemarle County School are not required to receive Board of Education review and comment prior to action by the School Board.
+However, Charter School applications initiated by the Albemarle County School Board are not required to receive Board of Education review and comment prior to action by the School Board.

 Applications must be received by the superintendent on or before March 15th (or the following Monday if March 15th is on a weekend) eighteen months prior to the year in which the charter school desires to open.
 An original plus twelve (12) copies of the application must be submitted.
 An application fee of $1,000 shall be submitted with the application.
 Applicants must follow the application addendum format provided below.